AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/marketing-automation/chatlio-webhook.md

 ---
-title: Create a Chatlio source connection in the UI
+title: Create a Chatlio Source Connection in the UI
 description: Learn how to create a Chatlio source connection using the Adobe Experience Platform UI.
 badge: "Beta"
 ---
-# (Beta) Create a [!DNL Chatlio] source connection in the UI
+# Create a [!DNL Chatlio] source connection in the UI

 >[!NOTE]
 >